aliascash/installer/windows/README.txt

 - Bootstrap blockchain

 For Spectrecoin:
+- Ask which Tor configuration should be activated (default/OBFS4/Meek)
 - Ask for the installation directory
 - Check if Spectrecoin is already running and shut it down
 - Check if Spectrecoin is already installed